breez/breez-sdk-docs/src/guide/communicating_fees.md

 # Communicating fees

-In the LSP model, fees are involved when the user wants to receive a payment, but doesn't have sufficient receivable amount.
+In the LSP model, fees are involved when the user wants to receive a payment, but doesn't have a sufficient receivable amount.
 This section provides recommendations on how to communicate these fees to a user.

 ### Before receiving a payment
 When the user wants to receive a payment, a setup fee is paid when the resulting invoice would exceed the receivable amount.